daltroedu/acmevita/README.md

 * Docker Compose - https://docs.docker.com/compose/install/

-Após instalar os requisitos:
+After installing the requirements:

-1. Clone o repositório: `git clone https://github.com/daltroedu/acmevita.git`
+1. Clone the repository: `git clone https://github.com/daltroedu/acmevita.git`
-2. Acesse o diretório: `cd acmevita/`
+2. Access the directory: `cd acmevita/`
-3. Exporte o ambiente de *develompent*: `export FLASK_ENV=development`
+3. Export the *development* environment: `export FLASK_ENV=development`
-4. *Build* os containers: `make build`
+4. *Build* the containers: `make build`
-    * A primeira build pode demorar
+    * The first build may take a while
-    * A aplicação escuta na porta 5000 e o banco de dados na 5432
+    * The application listens on port 5000 and the database on 5432
-5. Execute os containers: `make run`
+5. Execute the containers: `make run`
-    * Para executar com logs/stdout: `make run-stdout`
+    * To run with logs/stdout: `make run-stdout`
-    * Encerrar: `make stop`
+    * Stop: `make stop`
-    * Esses e outros comandos/atalhos estão disponíveis no arquivo `Makefile`
+    * These and other commands/shortcuts are available in the file `Makefile`
-6. Crie as migrações: `make db-init`
+6. Create the migrations: `make db-init`
 7. Execute: `make db-migrate`
-	* `db-migrate` e `db-upgrade` funcionam somente após todas as configurações do Postgres
+	* `db-migrate` and `db-upgrade` work only after all Postgres configurations
-8. Exporte para o Postgres: `make db-upgrade`
+8. Export to Postgres: `make db-upgrade`
-9. Executando os testes: `make run-tests`
+9. Running the tests: `make run-tests`

 ## Endpoints

-Os endpoints estão divididos por contexto: *departaments*, *employees* e *dependents*, sendo *employees* um recurso pai de *dependents*.
+The endpoints are divided by context: *departaments*, *employees* and *dependents*, with *employees* being a parent resource of *dependents*.

-Caso utilize o Postman, no diretório `contrib/` tem as collections para exportação.
+If you use Postman, in the `contrib/` directory you have the collections for export.

-A documentação da API (Swagger) pode ser acessada em: `http://localhost:5000/v1`
+API documentation (Swagger) can be accessed at: `http://localhost:5000/v1`

 ![swagger](docs/imgs/swagger.png)